 Did you know that if you suffer financially or emotionally due to a GDPR data breach, you could have a right to claim compensation?
 GDPR stands for the General Data Protection Regulation and it is arguably the world’s most stringent data privacy and security law.

-In the UK, we have enshrined the application of GDPR into the Data Protection Act 2018.
+In the UK, we have enshrined the application of the UK GDPR into the Data Protection Act 2018.
 Access to your personal data that breaches GDPR could result in the ICO investigating and fining the organisation that had the breach.
-It could also give you the right to seek compensation for non-material (psychological or emotional) and material (financial) damages.
+It could also give you the right to seek compensation for non-material (psychological injuries or emotional distress) and material (financial) damages.

 We also look at how data breach lawyers and courts could arrive at appropriate compensation payouts for a breach of data protection.
 You can also find information about what evidence you may need to claim, as well as how to begin your journey to compensation.

 Ask Us For More Data Breach Compensation Examples And Start Your Claim

 If you would like assistance from a data breach solicitor, or you’d like us to assess your eligibility to claim, please don’t hesitate to contact us.
 You can reach our friendly, knowledgeable team on 0800 073 8801.
 We could provide further insight whether you’ve suffered a credit card data breach, comparison site data breach or a breach by any other organisation.